tisan-das/tisan-das.github.io/_posts/2024-11-24-Union-Find-Problem-Set-Part-1.md

 - **Find**: finding a representative of the set
 - **Merge**: merge two disjoint sets to form a single set

 NB: To optimize the find operation, always assign the representative as the node having the highest rank.
 This is similar to assigning the subtree with a lower height as a child under the subtree with a higher height, thus reducing the complexity.
-The effective time complexity of these two operations can be reduced to O(α(n)), α being an Ackermann function.
+With union-by-rank and path compression, both operations run in amortized $O\bigl(\alpha(n)\bigr)$ time, where $\alpha$ is the inverse Ackermann function (grows so slowly it is $\le 4$ for any practical $n$).

 This is useful in solving problems involving relationships, especially the ones that can be described with undirected graphs.
 Detecting the presence of a cycle in an undirected graph is one such example.
 For detecing cycle in directed graph, topological sort is used.